 Precautions and Warnings With Metaproterenol

-Some precautions and warnings with metaproterenol to be aware of include the safety of taking the medication while pregnant or nursing, the possibility that the drug may have a stimulatory effect on the heart and blood pressure in some people, and people who should not take metaproterenol at all (such as those who are allergic to metaproterenol or its inactive components).
+Some precautions and warnings with metaproterenol to be aware of include the safety of taking the medication while pregnant or nursing, and the possibility that the drug may have a stimulatory effect on the heart and blood pressure in some people.
 A few of the conditions to let your healthcare provider know about before taking metaproterenol include high blood pressure, an irregular heart rhythm, and diabetes.
-You should also tell your healthcare provider about all other drugs you are currently taking.

 Metaproterenol: What Should I Tell My Healthcare Provider?